 Oh!
 Tāmaki of numerous lovers.
 1

 The Māori name for Auckland is Tāmaki.
-Among the many versions is Tāmaki-makau-rau (Tāmaki of a hundred lovers), referring to the desirable, fertile site at the hub of a network of waterways, taking travellers north and south, east and west.
+Among the many versions is Tāmaki-makau-rau (Tāmaki of a hundred lovers), referring to the desirable, fertile site at the hub of a network of waterways taking travellers north, south, east or west.
 For centuries different groups flourished, cohabited and displaced each other in turn.

 None of the voyaging canoes that migrated from Polynesia found their resting place in Tāmaki, although several visited the bays and isthmus, and left settlers who remained in the area.
 Canoes associated with the region are the Matawhaorua, Aotea, Mataatua, Tainui, Te Arawa, Tākitimu and Tokomaru.

 From the early 18th century the Ngāti Pāoa people edged their way into the Hauraki Gulf and as far north as Mahurangi.
-Between 1740 and 1750 Ngāti Whātua-o-Kaipara moved south, invading the isthmus and killing Kiwi Tāmaki, paramount chief of Wai-o-Hua.
-They then took his last pā at Māngere.
+Between 1740 and 1750 Ngāti Whātua-o-Kaipara moved south, invading the isthmus and killing Kiwi Tāmaki, paramount chief of Wai-o-Hua, before capturing his last pā at Māngere.

-The Wai-o-Hua tribe’s last stand against the Ngāti Whātua people was at the Wai-o-Hua stronghold on Māngere mountain.
+The Wai-o-Hua tribe’s last stand against the Ngāti Whātua people was at their stronghold on Māngere mountain.
 To warn of an attack, the inhabitants covered the paths with pīpī shells.
 But when Tuperiri led the Ngāti Whātua assault on Māngere, his men laid cloaks over the shells, muffling the sound underfoot.
-Arriving unheard and before dawn, the attackers stormed the palisade.
+Arriving unheard before dawn, the attackers stormed the palisade.
 Few escaped the onslaught.

 In 1820 the Ngāpuhi chief Hongi Hika acquired muskets, enabling him to attack the Tāmaki region.
-In 1821 Ngāpuhi destroyed the Ngāti Pāoa settlements, and later those of Te Kawerau-a-Maki.
+Ngāpuhi destroyed the Ngāti Pāoa settlements in 1821, and later those of Te Kawerau-a-Maki.
 Apihai Te Kawau, chief of the Ngāti Whātua, abandoned the isthmus and took his people into exile.